Who doesn’t like whites and off-whites?

 The wall painted in NW looks utterly bright in ample natural light.

-I must say – light has a major role to play in here.
+I must say – light has a major role to play in here, just as with most colors from the Benjamin Moore beige collection.

 I would highly recommend painting this color in north-facing rooms especially so the warmth of this paint color can very nicely tranquilize with the cool and gray natural light.